EndPointCorp/end-point-blog/2023/06/google-chrome-update-fails-rhel-7-centos-7.md

    2:google-chrome-stable-113.0.5672.6################################# [100%]
 ```

-The we ran `yum upgrade` again to get the rest of that server's pending package updates.
+Then we ran `yum upgrade` again to get the rest of that server's pending package updates.
 Yum didn't care about Chrome anymore since we had updated it already.

 ### References